BinarCode/laravel-restify/UPGRADING.md

 column `login` checks) instead of a hardcoded `password`.

-The password, `remember_token`, reset-token deletion and token revocation run in one transaction; the event fires after it commits.
+The password, `remember_token`, reset-token deletion and token revocation run in one transaction on the user model's connection (the reset-token table and Sanctum's tokens are included when they share it); the event fires after it commits.
 If your `users` table has no `remember_token` column, set `protected $rememberTokenName = '';` on the user model so the rotation is skipped - otherwise the save fails and the reset returns a `500`.